Types of housing

 »Kyoto International Student House(Japanese only)

-»Kyoto International Student Orientation Center(Japanese only)*Prospective tenants are asked to confirm the details with the person in charge at NATIONAL STUDENTS INFORMATION CENTER.
+»Kyoto International Student Orientation Center*Prospective tenants are asked to confirm the details with the person in charge at NATIONAL STUDENTS INFORMATION CENTER.

 »Mukaijima Gakusei Center